valentinkm/RedTeamCFA/Procedure for Adversarial Collaboration of Simulation studies.md

 # Procedure for Adversarial Collaboration of Simulation studies

-: DTG-26
-Date: 30/11/2023
-Person: Leo Kosanke, Valentin
-Status: In progress

-Content:

 # Goal

 The following is a proposal for the general procedure and design for conducting adversarial collaboration of a simulation study that aims to evaluate two competing methods.

-It is based on the steps proposed in our [structure of simulation studies]([https://github.com/valentinkm/RedTeamCFA/blob/main/Merged Structure of a Simulation Study.md](https://github.com/valentinkm/RedTeamCFA/blob/main/Merged%20Structure%20of%20a%20Simulation%20Study.md)).

 The goal is a framework that allows structured and streamlined collaboration between two or more researchers.
 It is aimed at increasing generalizability, reducing ambiguity and resolving or clarifying the core aspects of any disagreements.
 Here we outline the general intended procedure, identify suitable adversarial collaboration techniques and elaborate on documentation as well as evaluation of the collaborative process.
-Finally, based on the steps proposed in our [structure of simulation studies]([https://github.com/valentinkm/RedTeamCFA/blob/main/Merged Structure of a Simulation Study.md](https://github.com/valentinkm/RedTeamCFA/blob/main/Merged%20Structure%20of%20a%20Simulation%20Study.md)), we provide a more fine-grained and stepwise description of the procedure.
+Finally, based on the steps proposed in our [structure of simulation studies](https://github.com/valentinkm/RedTeamCFA/blob/main/Merged%20Structure%20of%20a%20Simulation%20Study.md), we provide a more fine-grained and stepwise description of the procedure.

 # Outline